Coronavirus Dispensation and Prayers

 What is a Dispensation from Mass?

-A dispensation from the diocesan Bishop releases Catholics from fulfilling their Sunday obligation (Mass).
-Since public Masses are cancelled in the Archdiocese of Washington until further notice, this means that if you live in the Archdiocese of Washington, the right thing to do is to stay home for your safety and the safety of others.
+A dispensation from the diocesan Bishop releases Catholics from the obligation to attend Mass on Sundays and Holy Days of Obligation.
+Attendance at public Masses in the Archdiocese of Washington is severely restricted due to public health directives due to the pandemic.
+Therefore, if you live in the Archdiocese of Washington, you may stay home for your safety and the safety of others.
 All persons who are subjects of the Archbishop of Washington no matter where they may be, and all other persons who are actually present in the Archdiocese of Washington who are under the obligation, are dispensed from the obligation (cann.
 87 §1, 91).
 Though there is a sadness for not being able to participate at Mass, one should not feel guilty for not going to Mass.
 You have a free conscience to stay home.
 Catholics are encouraged to offer up their sickness or pastoral care for the sake of those who are seriously ill and for those who have died.

 What Should I do When I Can’t go to Mass?